FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.14_system_operators_guide/6-log-management.md

 - To share a dashboard with other users, use **Share**.
 The option displays an HTML snippet that can be used to embed the visualization in a Web page.
 It also displays a direct link to the visualization that you can forward.
+  Prerequisites for sharing dashboards:
-As a prerequisite for using an embedded visualization or a direct link, a user must have CMM access.
+  - User must have CMM access.
+  - User must be logged in to OpenStack before accessing the dashboard.

 A visualization or query result is displayed in a container on your dashboard.
 Various options are provided for arranging containers: